 Frequently Asked Questions

 Yes.
 A native marketplace integration links incidents and requests in Freshservice to Jira issues.
-But it is a bridge between two platforms.
-Not the deep native integration JSM has with Jira as part of the same ecosystem.
+But it is a bridge between two platforms, not the deep native integration JSM has with Jira as part of the same ecosystem.

 The Bottom Line